iromanovsky/irom.info/_posts/2023-11-20-resume-as-code.md

 ## Step 1.
 Export your resume data to a standard format

-The [JSON Resume](https://jsonresume.org/) project seeks to standardize resume data in JSON format, providing a flexible foundation for various applications.
+The [JSON Resume](https://jsonresume.org/) project seeks to standardize resume data in JSON format, providing a foundation for various applications.

 To export your LinkedIn profile into JSON Resume format, use the [JSON Resume Exporter](https://chrome.google.com/webstore/detail/json-resume-exporter/caobgmmcpklomkcckaenhjlokpmfbdec), a Chrome extension that also functions in Edge.